 Shopify limits variations on each product to 100.
 If you sell men’s shoes that are available in three widths (narrow, regular, and wide), standard sizes 6-15 (including half sizes), and three colors, you’d have 153 variations.
 This would exceed Shopify’s limits.
 However, with WooCommerce, you can offer as many product variations as you need.

-Access to a Close-Knit Community
+Access to a close-knit community

 Using WooCommerce means that you’ve joined a community of people who want to learn and grow with you.
-Every year, hundreds of thousands of developers and site owners meet up in over 400 cities around the world.
+Every year, hundreds of thousands of developers and site owners meet up virtually and in over 400 cities around the world.
 Find out about WooCommerce meetups in your area.

 For each WordPress update, hundreds of volunteers contribute their time, simply because they’re passionate about creating great software that powers the web.
-There are frequent Contributor Days, both online and in-person, where developers and web users work together to constantly improve the platform.
+There are frequent Contributor Days, both online and in-person, where developers and users work together to constantly improve the platform.

 This community is also behind the excellent support forums for both WordPress and WooCommerce.
 There, you can submit a question and get responses from a variety of perspectives.
 It doesn’t matter how basic or complicated your situation is; someone’s there to help you out!

-How to Migrate to WooCommerce from Shopify
+How to migrate to WooCommerce from Shopify

 If you already have a store on Shopify and want to move to WooCommerce, you might feel overwhelmed.
-After all, you don’t want to lose existing customer data and orders and you want the process to be as easy and seamless as possible.
+After all, you don’t want to lose existing customer data and orders, and you want the process to be as easy and seamless as possible.

 First, you need to choose a hosting plan, install WordPress, and set up WooCommerce.
-Learn how to do this in our five-step Getting Started Guide.
+Learn how to do this in our five-step getting started guide.